KSANDRUS/Magisk_BootloopSaver/README.md

 ## Usage

-After flashing this module, you don't need to do anything manually.
-This module will do their jobs: detect if you got bootloop (zygote keeps restarting many time) or not
+After flashing this module, you don't have to do anything else.
+This module will do its job: detect if you have a bootloop or not (the zygote keeps rebooting over and over again)

-If yes, disable all modules and restart the system.
+If yes, it will disable all modules and reboot the system.

-Without this module, there is another way to disable all modules is to boot into Safe mode and then reboot back!
+Without this module, another way to disable all modules is to boot into Safe mode and then reboot!

 ## License